XinBow99/Download_remote_files_by_SCP/readme.md

 ---

 ### scpDownloader.py
-To download the reomte computer files.
+* To download the reomte computer files.
-Just get the files.
+* Just get the files.
-SetSSH and create session and download files.
+* The program process is SetSSH and create session and download files.
 ```bash
 sudo python3 scpDownloader.py
 ```